MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 windowsservercore   10.0.10254.0        9eca9231f4d4        30 hours ago        9.613 GB
 ```

-##Step 3 - Create New Container From Image
+##Step 3 - Create Container From Image

 Now that you have a custom container image, deploy a new container from this image and open an interactive session into the container.
 This can be done by running `docker run –it <new container image name or id> cmd`.
 ```